Charckle/lotrx/README.md

 - the basic idea is to reacapture the spirit of the game

 # Current status
-- one open map, one castle map.
+- two playable maps, one castle, one open.
+More are almost done
-- the open map is playable: the AI will attack or defend.
-If the attacker is loosing, the AI will counterattack.
-If the AI is the attacker, it will retreat.
+- the open map is plaaable against the AI, the castle no
-- the castle map is...eeh... work in progress
+- working moats, rams, doors, siege towers, oil
-- archers have problems attacking enemies that are behind walls.
-Yeah, I know.
+- working multiplayer

 # Roadmap 2025
 - better AI